mik-jozef/chalk/spec.md

 Files with `.chalkdoc` extension contain exactly one chalkdoc module.

-> TODO am I sure about this? `.chalkdoc` files would be similar to markdown,
+> TODO Am I sure about this? `.chalkdoc` files would be similar to markdown,
 > with code in `{{}}`.

-#### TODO what about JavaScript, Haskell, C, and HTML modules?
+#### TODO What about JavaScript, Haskell, C, and HTML modules?
 Yes, I'm crazy!
 And yes, they should be able to import and export between each other, call each others' functions, etc.